IliyanAng/DeveloperReads/README.md

 <link href="/path/to/markdown.css" rel="stylesheet"></link>

 # Library
-Below are listed some of the more notable books I've read in help of software development/engineering
+Below are some of the more notable books I've read in help of software development/engineering